Avin008/Saiyan-UI/README.md

 Input can be used to take input from your user.
 It can make your site more interactive.

-You will find the following types of *Input* on
+You will find the following types of *Input* on https://github.com/Avin008/saiyan-ui/tree/dev/Components/input

-- Form Input
+- Form Input With labels
 - Error Form Input
 - Success Form Input